 We utilize a curriculum called Garden of Eatin’ to teach children about food, nutrition, cooking, gardening, agriculture, nature, and related topics.
 Children enrolled in our Early Children and Family Services programs also learn about healthy eating by the example of their caregivers, who model healthy habits, manners, and good choices in the classroom.

 All of the hard work that goes into our production farm makes us proud.
-In 2021 our campus farm at Old Gallinas produced 517 pounds and 27 different varieties of fresh produce.
-The recent harvest included 15.5 pounds of organic Bok Choy and 4.5 pounds of organic Jewel Tone Radishes!
+In 2023 our campus farms produced 1,098.5 pounds and 18 different varieties of fresh produce.
+The harvest included 25 pounds of organic Bok Choy and 179 pounds of Tomatoes!
 These were delivered to the kitchen and this beautiful produce went right into the meals we served to the children in our programs.

-Through a partnership with ExtraFood, a local Marin restaurant owner and chef will be utilizing produce gathered from our Production Farm as well as other locations in Marin, to cook soups twice a week in Community Action Marin’s Central Kitchen.
-Volunteers will deliver the soup to each of our Children and Family Services childcare centers, as well as to two of our Senior Congregant Meal locations.
+Through a partnership with ExtraFood and San Anselmo-based Insalata’s Restaurant, the restauranteur is using produce gathered from our Production Farm as well as ingredients that ExtraFood is gathering from other locations in Marin, to cook soups twice a week in Community Action Marin’s Central Kitchen.
+Volunteers deliver the soup to each of our Children and Family Services childcare centers, as well as to two of our Senior Congregant Meal locations.

 Please see the posted calendars at our childcare center sites for the most up to date menus.